alejandroalfonsoyero/rest-mongoose/README.md

 // Define a model 2
 // This model has two fields.
 For this model we only alow
 // CREATE and FINDALL routes specified in the controller constructor,
-// and only for the CREATE action the route will need an authentication, becouse
+// and only for the CREATE action the route will need an authentication, because
 // we provide a free_actions list ["FINDALL"]

 var model_2 = new rest_mongoose.MongoModel("name_2", {